luncheon/isaaccss/pkg/README.md

   - No pondering class names
   - Correct separation of concerns: markup and its style are strongly coupled and should be maintained together.
 Putting them into separate files is a bad idea.
 - Unlike inline styles:
-  - Media queries and selectors (combinators, pseudo-class, pseudo-elements) can be described
+  - Media queries, container queries and selectors (combinators, pseudo-class, pseudo-elements) can be described
   - Specificity can be adjusted
   - Short aliases can be used
   - [`Content-Security-Policy`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy): no need `'unsafe-inline'` or `'nonce-a682b15c'` for [`style-src`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/style-src)
 - Unlike [Tailwind CSS](https://tailwindcss.com/) and [Windi CSS](https://windicss.org/):
   - This is a class name description rule, not a predefined property set, therefore:
     - Less to remember
-    - Simple and flexible: any media, any selector, any property and any value can be described as is
+    - Simple and flexible: any media, any container, any selector, any property and any value can be described as is
   - High specificity (ID-specificity = 1) by default to override styles from other CSS libraries
   - Specificity can be adjusted
   - Class names can be compressed into prefixed short names such as `#a`, `#b`, ..., `#aa`, ...